 Dr. Victor L. Ford

-Victor Ford currently serves as Interim Associate Director - Agriculture and Natural Resources where he coordinates statewide extension programs with Unit Heads and District Directors.
+Victor Ford currently serves as Associate Director - Agriculture and Natural Resources where he coordinates statewide extension programs with Unit Heads and District Directors.

 Dr. Ford and his wife, Cindy, live in Hope and share five children and six grandchildren.
 He loves music, sports, fly-fishing, hunting, computers, ham radio, and travelling.